 Setting items Description 3D Depth Adjust For adjusting the depth of the 3D video images on the screen.
 The setting can be made only when a 3D Format other than "Simulated 3D" is selected.
-Depth $-2 -1 0 +1 +2$ Front ← Normal → Depth We recommend that "3D Depth Adjust" be set to "0."
+Depth -2 -1 0 $+1$ $+2$ Front 🔶 Normal 🔶 Depth We recommend that "3D Depth Adjust" be set to "0."
 The 3D video images may be difficult to perceive, depending on the setting of "3D Depth Adjust."
 Simulated 3D Effect For adjusting the 3D effect when 2D content is converted to 3D video images.
 You can select the effect from among "High," "Middle," and "Low."
 Tip There are differences in perception of 3D video images converted by the simulated 3D function among individuals.
 Dynamic Range Sets the video input level for HDMI 1 and HDMI 2 connectors.
 Auto: Sets the video input level automatically.
 Limited: The video input level is set for signals of 16-235.
 Full: The video input level is set for signals of 0-255.
 Note If the video output setting of the connected HDMI device is not set correctly, light and dark parts of the video may appear too light or too dark.
+HDMI Signal Format Switches the video signal formats for 4K.
+Standard Format: Displays a picture in the standard HDMI format.
+Normally use this setting.
+Enhanced Format: Displays a picture in a more detailed HDMI format.
+Use this setting only when the corresponding devices are used.
+Tips A picture or sound may not be output normally when "Enhanced Format" is selected.
+In this case, set to "Standard Format."
+Set "Enhanced Format" only when the corresponding devices are used.
 Test Pattern Displays a test pattern according to the setting.
 On: A test pattern appears on the screen to be used when adjusting the lens with "Lens Focus," "Lens Zoom," and "Lens Shift."
 Off: A test pattern does not appear.
 Tip While the test pattern is displayed, it is only displayed in green to allow you to adjust the focus easily.
-Settings Lock Locks menu item settings to prevent operational error (page 36).
+Settings Lock Locks menu item settings to prevent operational error (page 38).
 Off: Cancels the Settings Lock.
 Level A: Group 1 items (below) are not displayed on the menu, and are not available.
 Level B: Group 1 and Group 2 items (below) are not displayed on the menus, and are not available.